February 27, 2026

 The problem

-A general practitioner receives on average 12 letters per day: discharge summaries, specialist reports, imaging results.
+A general practitioner receives on average 10 to 30 letters per day: discharge summaries, specialist reports, imaging results.
 These documents contain crucial information about diagnoses, medication changes and treatment plans.

-Yet they end up in the EHR as unstructured attachments: PDFs or scans with no structure whatsoever.
+Yet they end up in the EHR as unstructured attachments: files with no structure whatsoever.
 The information is buried in running text.
 To update the patient record, the GP must read each letter in full, interpret the relevant data and enter it manually.

 The result: information gets lost, records are incomplete, and follow-up care is compromised.
 Not because the information isn’t there, but because it is not accessible.